MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 |||

 > [!Note]
-> The G2 certificate can be obtained from http://repo.fpki.gov/fcpca/fcpcag2.crt.
+> the FCPCA G2 certificate can be obtained from http://repo.fpki.gov/fcpca/fcpcag2.crt.

 ## Potential issues

-After the G1 certificate is removed, you may encounter issues with the following scenarios:
+After the FCPCA certificate is removed, you may encounter issues with the following scenarios:

 - TLS or SSL connections
 - Secure/Multipurpose internet Mail Extensions (S/MIME) or secure email